chalu/simple-web-perf/README.md

 # simple-web-perf
-A basic to demonstrate simple performance best practices for the web, but telling a real life story.
+A basic website to demonstrate simple performance best practices for the web, but telling a real life story of my visit to Kigali in Nov 2018.